Patient professional reference

-- Effective Sexual Health Promotion.
-A Toolkit for Primary Care Trusts and others working in the field of promoting Good Sexual Health and HIV Prevention, Dept of Health, February 2003
+Effective Sexual Health Promotion.
+A Toolkit for Primary Care Trusts and others working in the field of promoting Good Sexual Health and HIV Prevention, Dept of Health, February 2003 (archived content)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.